TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Online Mind Mapping: A simple mind mapping tool to organize and visualize ideas and concepts.
 - CSS Transform Playground: A playground for experimenting with CSS transform properties, such as scale, rotate, and skew.
 - Browser Compatibility Checker: A tool to check the compatibility of HTML, CSS, and JavaScript features with various browser versions.
-- Online Pixel Art Editor: A simple editor for creating and exporting pixel art, with support for basic drawing tools and color palettes.
 - CSS Blend Modes Generator: A tool to experiment with different CSS blend modes on images or backgrounds.
 - Online Whiteboard: A collaborative whiteboard tool for users to draw, write, and share ideas in real-time.
 - Sitemap Visualizer: A tool to generate visual sitemaps from XML files or website URLs.